So congratulations to Sian Mulholland, Stormont’s newest MLA. co-opted by Alliance to replace Patricia O’Lynn in North Antrim.

 There was music there in the Derry air…

+Orla dancing with those “wee steps and stairs” was a foretelling that each Derry Girl generation is an update of the previous one.
+A conveyor belt.
 But Orla ended her wee dance by confronting the British soldier and telling him she was going thru the gate.
 And she did pass thru the gate.
+Wee innocent Orla.

 Of course it was emotional.
 The plot hole seemed to be Michelle’s murderer brother of whom we heard nothing before.
 But there is no hiding.
 Whoever he murdered was an innocent man.
 There was no ambiguity that he killed a British soldier or RUC man.
 And part of the Good Friday Agreement Referendum was about releasing the paramilitaries.

 But Derry Girls is not just about four girls and a wee English fella.